What is perioral dermatitis?

 small bumps can contain pus or fluids and may resemble acne.

-experience symptoms such as burning or itching, especially as the rash worsens.
+may experience symptoms such as burning or itching, especially as the rash

-or dermatologist can often diagnose perioral dermatitis with just a visual
+doctor or dermatologist can often diagnose perioral dermatitis with just a

-may also perform a skin culture test to rule out a possible infection.
+doctor may also perform a skin culture test to rule out a possible infection.

 During this test, your doctor will swab a small patch of skin in the affected

 area.
-They’ll send the sample to a laboratory to test the skin cells for
+They will send the sample to a laboratory to test the skin cells for

 bacteria or fungi.
-Finally, your doctor may perform a skin biopsy, especially if the rash
+Your doctor may perform a skin biopsy, especially if the

-will determine your treatment based on the severity of your condition.
+doctor will determine your treatment based on the severity of your condition.

 In some cases, using mild soaps and discontinuing the use of heavy skin creams

 and fluorinated toothpaste may ease symptoms.
-Medications may also speed healing.
+Medications may also speed

 your doctor may prescribe to treat your condition include: